RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 #### RAK811 OTAA Configuration for The Things Stack

 The RAK811 board supports a series of AT commands to configure its internal parameters and control the functionalities of the module.
-To set up the RAK811 Evaluation Board to join The Things Stack using OTAA, you need to connect to PC via USB cable and open the RAK Serial Port Tool.
+To set up the RAK811 Evaluation Board to join The Things Stack using OTAA, you need to connect to the PC via USB cable and open the RAK Serial Port Tool.
 Wait for the communication to start.
 It is recommended to test the serial communication and verify the current configuration by sending either of these two AT commands:

 :::tip 📝 NOTE: